influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

     For detail about AWS snapshots, see how to [automate the Amazon EBS Snapshot Lifestyle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html).

 ## Run two clusters in separate AWS regions

+The advantages to running 2 clusters is you can set the following up in advance:

+- How often to export data from an active cluster to an AWS S3 bucket.
+- How often to replicate the export file in the S3 bucket (use AWS S3 copy command).
+- How often to import data from the AWS S3 bucket to a cluster available for disaster recovery.

+> To further automate the recovery process, create a customer administration tool to manage users and schedule exports and imports.

 First, run two clusters in separate AWS regions, and then transfer your data using custom scripts and S3 buckets.